adwaiths05/Chat-with-Pdf/README.md

 ## 🚀 Features

+<h1>📘 Chat with PDFs</h1>

+Interact with multiple PDF documents using LLMs and Qdrant (vector database).
+Upload PDFs, process them into embeddings, and ask natural language questions — with citations and cross-document reasoning.

+---

+## 🚀 Features

-- Upload multiple PDFs and query them in natural language
+- Upload and query multiple PDFs in natural language
-- Store embeddings in Weaviate (local or cloud)
+- Store embeddings in Qdrant (local, via Docker)
 - Hybrid search (semantic + keyword)
-- Citations with page numbers + sections
+- Citations with page numbers and sections
-- Modular design → easy to extend with agents, summarizers, or different vector DBs
+- Modular design: easily extend with agents, summarizers, or different vector DBs

 ---